studio-node/CampusTour/docs/user-journeys/ambassador-tour.md

 # Ambassador User Journey

 If the ambassador is using the app, it means they are giving a guided tour using the app and those that are on the tour will also have the app open.
 Both will be discussed here.
+This experience will be like the self-guided journey, but the tour will be controlled by the ambassador, and the users' experience will be managed by the ambassador using our server using websockets.

 ## Ambassador